Information site for the UK Cancer Costs Questionnaire

 - Palliative care

-The UKCC has now diversified into post-intensive care follow-up with the ABC Survivourship Trial (CI Prof Tim Walsh).
-More info to follow.
+The UKCC has now diversified into post-intensive care follow-up with the ABC Post-ICU Survivourship Trial (CI Prof Tim Walsh, University of Edinburgh).

 Example analyses using the UKCC